apache/camel/examples/camel-example-cdi/README.txt

   To stop the example hit ctrl + c

 When we launch the example using the camel maven plugin, a local CDI container is created and started.

-Additionally there're two maven profiles being defined by this example (see pom.xml for details) so that using maven we can easily embed and deploy the example as a web-app into an application server.
+Additionally there are maven profiles being defined by this example (see pom.xml for details) which allow to test using arquillian the project in weld container, jboss-as, ...

-To run the example using JBoss type mvn deploy -Pjboss
+To run the example with Arquillian & JBossAS 7.x managed, type mvn test -Parquillian-jbossas-managed

-And for Glassfish
+And for Arquillian & Weld
-  mvn deploy -Pglassfish
+  mvn test -Parquillian-weld-ee-embedded

-Please note that both the JBoss as well as Glassfish maven artifacts are pretty big in size so be patient as maven downloads them into your local repository for the first time.
+Please note that both the JBoss as well as Weld maven artifacts are pretty big in size so be patient as maven downloads them into your local repository for the first time.